Torah Joy 5780!

 Today’s Text: Leviticus 23:29

-When Moses conveyed God’s instructions concerning the holiday of Sukkot, a distinctive celebration following the 7-day event was included.
-Not just an extra day tacked onto Sukkot, Simchat Torah—also known as Rejoicing in the Law—provides a climactic conclusion to the annual feast cycle.
+When Moses conveyed God’s instructions concerning the holiday of Sukkot, a distinctive celebration was included.
+Not just an extra day tacked onto Sukkot, Simchat Torah—also known as Rejoicing in the Law—provides a climactic conclusion to the annual cycle in the Feasts of the Lord.

-“Also on the fifteenth day of the seventh month, when you have gathered in the fruit of the land, you shall keep the feast of the Lord for seven days; on the first day there shall be a Sabbath-rest, and on the eighth day a Sabbath-rest.”
+“Also on the fifteenth day of the seventh month, when you have gathered in the fruit of the land, you shall keep the feast of the Lord for seven days; on the first day there shall be a Sabbath-rest, and on the eighth day a Sabbath-rest” (Lev.
+23:39).

-Today in Israel, Shemini Atzeret— literally the eighth day assembly or “extra day”—is observed on a single day of Simchat Torah (Rejoicing in the Law).
+Today in Israel, Shemini Atzeret— literally the eighth day assembly or “extra day”—is observed on a single day of Simchat Torah following Sukkot.
 In the Diaspora, however, the celebration is held over two days with the extra day of Shemini Atzeret followed by a festive second day of Simchat Torah.

 Rabbinic tradition likens the celebration of Simchat Torah to a father who invites his family to a seven-day feast.
 When it is time for his children to leave, he’s having such a wonderful time that he begs them to stay an extra day!